TedHusted/awake/awake.md/awake.md

 ***

+Elena and Tessa are eating at either side of a counter separating the kitchen with the living area.

-“I don’t want you back in that chair until we have it checked out, Lanie,” says Tessa.
+Tessa scoops more mixed salad onto her plate.
+She says, “I don’t want you back in that chair until we have it checked out, Lanie.”

 “Agreed,” replies Elena.

-Elena and Tessa are eating at either side of a counter separating the living area with the kitchen.
-Tessa scoops more mixed salad onto her plate.
-She asks, “Did you find out anything about the software changes to Ally?”
+“Did you find out anything about the software changes to Ally?”

 “Yes, Brent found the change.
 But he said it was made with the wrong account.
 Brent wasn’t sure of the actual author.
 He’ll sort it out tomorrow with the rest of the team.”